We may earn commission from affiliate links →

 How to Book Ferry Tickets From Turkey To The Greek Islands

-First, you can book via an excursion vendor or tour operator, who will do all the paperwork for you and will also arrange a pick-up from and drop-off at your hotel.
+Option 1.
+First, you can book via an excursion or tour operator, who will do all the paperwork for you and will also arrange a pick-up from and drop-off at your hotel.

-Alternatively, you can book tickets at the port office yourself.
-It’s cheaper to book tickets yourself, but you will have to make your own way to the port.
+Option 2.
+You can book tickets at the port office yourself.
+It’s cheaper to book tickets yourself, but you must make your own way to the port.

 In Bodrum, getting to the port is pretty easy because of its central location.
+In Bodrum, you must visit the port if you want to book tickets directly.
 On the other hand, in Marmaris, you’ll have to jump in a taxi, which will cost you around 20 Lira, and take you straight to the port entrance.
 The Marmaris port office is located at the marina.
-In Bodrum, you will need to visit the port itself if you want to book tickets directly yourself.

 Passport And Visa Issues When Traveling Between Turkey And Greece